 If a Family, Friend and Neighbor caregiver is terminated and re-enters, a new check is completed at that time.
 For Legally exempt, center-based facilities by October 1, 2018, SC will be conducting a check of the child abuse and neglect registry as indicated above upon receipt of the request for a child abuse and neglect check by the legally-Exempt provider or by the Quality or Voucher program staff.
 A check of the abuse and neglect registry will be needed prior to approval of the facility to be eligible to participate in the Quality program.
 This will be an ongoing requirement.
-A check of the abuse and neglect registry will be required to be updated every 3 years at the renewal as Provider b) Has the search of the in-state child abuse and neglect registry been conducted for all current (existing) child care staff?
+A check of the abuse and neglect registry will be required to be updated every 3 years at the renewal as Provider Agreements to participate in ABC Quality are issued for a 3-year term.

+b) Has the search of the in-state child abuse and neglect registry been conducted for all current (existing) child care staff?